 Make the most of retirement with your furry friends in tow

+People often ask us about keeping pets in retirement homes and whether it is a good idea or not.
 Keeping a pet is extremely rewarding but the unseen benefits can be far greater, especially in later life.
-Churchill Retirement Living regularly sees the positive impact pet ownership has on the health and wellbeing of its Owners, which is why, unlike some other retirement developments, our Owners are welcome to bring well-behaved cats, dogs and caged birds when they move.
+Churchill Retirement Living regularly sees the positive impact pet ownership has on the health and well-being of its Owners, which is why, unlike some other retirement developments, our Owners are welcome to bring well-behaved cats, dogs and caged birds with them when they move.

 "Deciding to buy a retirement apartment at Beecham Lodge was, initially, a psychological wrench – the future was unknown, and I was giving up a home that held many happy memories.
 Yet I knew the upkeep of a large house was becoming more and more of a burden, and rattling around in such a space was not only silly, but was becoming lonely.
 I knew it would only continue to be an uphill battle.